Nerian/bootstrap-datepicker-rails/README.md

 http://twitter.github.com/bootstrap/

-Bootstrap Datepicker is plugin for Bootstrap designed by Stefan Petre.
+Bootstrap Datepicker is a plugin for Bootstrap designed by Stefan Petre.
 It provides a stylish date picker for Bootstrap.

 http://www.eyecon.ro/bootstrap-datepicker/